sumowll/BD4H-Bootcamp/web/env-local-docker.md

 ## Install Docker on macOS

-macOS, Windows are kind of different from Linux.
+macOS, Windows are kinds of different from Linux.
 They are using a third-party to host the backend VMs, using a 'docker-machine' to manage the virtual machines.

-Currently, docker is using virtualbox as backend.
+Currently, Docker is using VirtualBox as its backend.

 If you are using macOS, you could follow [this guide](https://docs.docker.com/docker-for-mac/install/).
 Download an image, and drag to your 'Applications' folder, click and run.

 However, here is an alternative solution.

-Firstly, you should make sure you have already installed [HomeBrew](http://brew.sh/).
+First of all, you should make sure you have already installed [HomeBrew](http://brew.sh/).

-Secondly, you are supposed to make sure your brew is the updated.
+Also, you are supposed to make sure your brew is up-to-date.

 ```bash
 brew update # update brew repository